Hiking along the Rhine - which is the most beautiful?

 For a total of 320 km, the Rheinsteig meanders along the well-known river, which gives it its name, through the impressive surroundings of the Rhineland.
 Between Bonn and Wiesbaden, the hiking trail leads along the right bank of the Rhine through diverse nature, meadows, fields and above all along the vineyards.

-The Rheinsteig mostly challenges (long-distance) hikers with medium difficulty.
-Sometimes it goes up and down and the paths are narrow at times, but the terrain is rarely really difficult or exposed.
-What often happens, however, are wonderful views of the Rhine.
-If you tackle the hiking trail from Bonn and head south, you'll look over your right shoulder with enthusiasm.
+What often occurs, however, are wonderful views of the Rhine.
+If you take the hiking trail from Bonn and walk south, you'll repeatedly find yourself looking over your right shoulder with admiration.

 Old castles and magnificent palaces along the way make this great long-distance hiking trail something special, as do the many and varied rest stops in the small villages and larger towns along the way.
 You shouldn't miss a break in one of the traditional wine taverns.